makma/fingerprintjs.com/content/blog/detecting-signup-promo-abuse-for-gaming-and-gambling.md

 ---
 Many gaming and gambling websites attract new customers and retain their current user base by promoting cash offers.
 A few ways to do this are using promotional codes, affiliate marketing, and reload incentives to add a balance to a customer account or provide them with bonus money to attract new customers to their platform.
 Promotional cash-back incentives are a valuable marketing tool.
 Still, it’s also an excellent way for malicious users to steal money or get products for free by fraudulently signing up with multiple accounts.

+## What is Signup Promo Abuse?

+Signup promo abuse is a type of fraud that occurs when players use signup bonuses or promotional offers from online casinos or gaming sites with an ulterior motive.
+For example, some gamers may create multiple accounts to take advantage of multiple signup bonuses or promotions that are offered by casinos.

 ## How Does Promo Abuse Work?

 Promo abuse comes in several forms, depending on your services.
 The attacker’s goal is to obtain money or steal free products, but here are a few versions of the scam: